 Stained glass windows: back from a long journey

 In the Park Abbey, you can view authentic stained glass windows from the 17th century again.
-After some 200 years of being adrift, the 20 restored windows will be back in the cloisters of the abbey in 2021.
+After some 200 years of being adrift, the 20 restored windows have returned in the cloisters of the abbey.

 In the 17th century, Jan De Caumont of Leuven produced 41 stained glass windows for the Park Abbey.
 Each of the 41 stained glass windows had nine panels.
 He worked on them for nine years, between 1635 and 1644.
 The stained glass windows portray scenes from the life of Saint Norbert.

-Because of the aftermath of the French Revolution, the Norbertines sold the valuable stained glass windows in 1828 to the rich Brussels iindustrialist Dansaert.
+Because of the aftermath of the French Revolution, the Norbertines sold the valuable stained glass windows in 1828 to the rich Brussels industrialist Dansaert.
 Over the years, the stained glass windows came to be dispersed among different locations all around the world.

 In the seventies, some of the original stained glass windows already returned to Leuven.
 In 2005, our archivist Leo Janssen, a lover of classic stained glass windows, began the quest for the remaining windows.
 Thanks to Edgard Goedleven (†), member of the management committee of the Park Abbey, he was able to contact the owners, even as far as the United States.